calheb/Calculator/README.md

 ## Description

-A calculator app in Java made using the Java swing library.
+A calculator app in Java made using the swing library.

 ## How To Use